-Cold Weather’s Impact on Electric Vehicles, and How to Combat it
+Weather’s Impact on Electric Vehicles, and How to Handle it

-Since winter is making its last strike at the Midwest and Northeast this week, it’s a good time to take a look at how cold weather affects electric vehicles.
+Polar Vortexes, Snowpocalypses, Nor’Easters—Old Man Winter seems increasingly angry in recent years, and we felt it’s a good time to take a look at how cold weather affects electric vehicles.
 In particular, electric vehicle shoppers are concerned about their range decreasing.
-This February, AAA released a report detailing just that.
+In February 2019, AAA released a report detailing just that.

 The AAA Study